idlab-geneve/composer-changelog-bundle/README.md

 This helps the developers keep track of important changes in a human readable way.
 The generation always generathe the whole history, so it can be run manualy or in a CI whenever you feel the need.

+The command is an intergration of the great [composer-lock-diff](https://github.com/davidrjonas/composer-lock-diff) by [davidrjonas](https://github.com/davidrjonas)

 Installation
 ============